-Write down how much you’ll be paying for legal fees, lender fees and removals - you’ll see it soon tallies up.
+Write down how much you’ll be paying for legal fees, lender and broker fees and removals - you’ll see it soon tallies up.
 You don’t want any nasty surprises further down the line, so plan your budget now.
-We have professional Financial Consultants who are ready to help you calculate the costs involved when buying a home.
+We have partnered with Embrace Financial Services and their professional financial consultants can help you calculate the costs involved in buying a home.

-We recommend that you make a free initial appointment with one of our Financial Consultants to see what kind of mortgage you can afford.
-With access to thousands of mortgage products from a comprehensive lender panel, our advisors are in a fantastic position to advise you on a range of options.
-From time to time we have access to exclusive deals which are only available to Your Move and other appointed representatives of First Complete Ltd. Usually our advisers will then help you to obtain a 'Decision in Principle' from a suitable lender.
-A Decision in Principle means that a lender is willing to consider a mortgage application from you and therefore will give you some confidence to start looking for a property.
+We recommend that you make a free initial appointment with our partners Embrace Financial Services to see what kind of mortgage you can afford.
+Often with access to a comprehensive range of mortgages across the market, the mortgage advisers are in a fantastic position to advise you on a range of options.
+Usually the advisers will then help you to obtain a 'Decision in Principle' (DIP) from a suitable lender, which will give you the confidence to start looking for a property.
 A DIP states that the lender could, in principle, give you a mortgage up to a certain amount.
 When you have found a property you wish to buy, your estate agent will then use this to confirm you are in the required financial position.

 In law, conveyancing is the transfer of legal title of property from one person to another.
 It’s often a confusing process and you need a solicitor to make it happen.
 Your Move offers a no sale no fee conveyancing service with a guaranteed fixed price which will introduce you to a solicitor (this excludes disbursements).

 You have an idea of what you may be able to afford so it’s time to start looking for a house.
 Register for daily updates of new properties from property portals and estate agency websites.
 It’s worth contacting estate agents in the area you are looking too, to get some advice.
 What are their top tips for up and coming neighbourhoods?
 And remember, you can save money by thinking outside the box.
 For instance, surrounding commuter towns may be more affordable than popular cities.

 If you viewed the property and loved it, it’s time to request the Home Report from the seller.
 A Home Report (which is provided free of charge to the buyer) contains three elements: the single survey which assesses the condition of the property; the energy report which gives the property an energy efficiency rating; and the property questionnaire which gives an overview of other useful information such as the property’s Council Tax band and alterations that have been made.
 You may also wish to arrange for a separate survey of the property yourself.